-- ^a[It can be useful to examine the breeding origin of the candidate variety to gain further knowledge about the new species.
-The breeding origin of a variety might indicate the probability of the existence of varieties of common knowledge.
-It would be useful therefore to contact the authorities in the country of the botanical origin and/or the country of breeding to try to obtain additional information.
-However, prudence should be taken when potential varieties of common knowledge are discarded.
-This needs to be studied on a case-by-case basis.
-The following four possible scenarios can give some indications in order to help the examiner in his research for varieties of common knowledge.
-These situations should completed consideration nevertheless always be by a case-by case basis. - (i) A variety obtained by clonal propagation from a seedling or mutation, originating from a population in the wild, of a species not thought to be in cultivation.
-It is probable that there are no varieties of common knowledge. - (ii) A variety obtained by clonal propagation from a seedling in a population of a species which is in commercial production.
-Material of the species may be in commercial cultivation but possibly only exists as a heterogeneous group of seedlings.
-It is less probable that there are varieties of common knowledge because the species is known to exist only as a heterogeneous group of seedlings.
-The heterogeneous seedlings do not conform to a single description, are not uniform and cannot be considered as varieties.
-As a result this group of seedlings in commerce may not be relevant for the consideration of distinctness.
-If the seedlings have a level of uniformity in at least the main characteristics and have conformity to a single description, such that they satisfy the definition of a variety as set out in the 1991 Act of the UPOV Convention, then these seedlings should be treated as varieties of common knowledge and, therefore, as relevant for DUS testing. - (iii) A variety obtained by clonal selection for a desired attribute or form, possibly originating from mutation, from a species in commercial production.
-Other clonal forms may have been selected from within the species and exist in commerce as named or unnamed varieties.
-The candidate variety should be compared with all other varieties existing in commerce and with any other appropriate varieties. - (iv) A variety selected within a population.
-Other varieties, whether named or unnamed, could exist in commerce.
-The new variety should be compared with the other varieties, whether named or unnamed. - 2.4.3 Each of the above scenarios once identified will give some information about the species and provides an indication as to whether or not varieties of common knowledge might exist.
-For further information on the determination of distinctness in various crop types, reference should be made to document TGP/9, "Examining Distinctness", and to individual Test Guidelines.
+- ^e2.4.2 It may be useful to examine the breeding origin of the candidate variety to gain further background knowledge about the new species.
+The breeding origin of a variety might provide information on the existence of varieties of common knowledge.
+It would be useful therefore to contact the authorities in the country of the botanical origin and/or the country of breeding to try to obtain relevant information.
+It should always be assumed that there are varieties of common knowledge until clear evidence is determined to the contrary.
+Guidance is available with respect to varieties of common knowledge in TGP/4 and TGP/9.
+The following scenarios illustrate some considerations with regard to varieties of common knowledge, whilst recognizing that each situation should always be considered on a case-by-case basis: - (i) a variety obtained by clonal propagation from a seedling or mutation, originating from a population in the wild, of a species not in cultivation.
+In such a case, if the population(s) in the wild does not (do not) meet the definition of a variety according to Article 1(vi) of the 1991 Act of the UPOV Convention it is possible that there are no varieties of common knowledge; - (ii) a variety obtained by clonal propagation from a seedling in a population of a species which is in commercial production.
+In such a case, if the population(s) in commercial production does not (do not) meet the definition of a variety according to Article 1(vi) of the 1991 Act of the UPOV Convention the chance that there are varieties of common knowledge is rather low. - 2.4.3 In relation to the scenarios above, it should be noted that it will be important to investigate whether other clonal forms have been selected from within the species and exist as named or unnamed varieties. - 2.4.4 For further information on the determination of distinctness in various crop types, reference should be made to document TGP/9, "Examining Distinctness", and to individual Test Guidelines.